 5) Most Importantly…Study What You Don’t Know

 Many students make the mistake of spending hours upon hours reviewing the material that they already grasp rather than the material that confuses them.
-However, this is a risky move, as finals usually cover the tricky lessons too.
-I completely understand why studying the tough content can be taxing; after all, it requires much more effort, time, and brain power than does studying the easier material.
-Nevertheless, teachers often form questions from the tough content so that they can see how much their students actually understand.
-Carefully looking over the material that isn’t as fun to study can end up giving you the greatest return — and a more rewarding feeling — on your final exam.
+This is a risky move, as teachers often form questions from the tough content so that they can see how much their students actually understand.
+In all fairness, studying the tough content can be taxing; after all, it requires much more effort, time, and brain power than does studying the easier material.
+However, carefully looking over the material that isn’t as fun to study can end up giving you the greatest return — and a more rewarding feeling — on your final exam.

 While studying for finals can certainly be a time-consuming task, there are in fact ways to circumvent the inefficient hours of cramming and frantic memorization the night before the test.
 What is most important to remember is this: Study smart, not hard.
 Focus more on what you struggle with rather than what you already know.
 Use flashcards and outline notes to organize your course material into a handy study tool.
 And don’t forget to relax!
 Take a deep breath, take occasional breaks, and give yourself a pat on the back.
 You’re one step closer to conquering your final exams.